maths/stack-web/website_files/CaseStudies/2024/Custom_libraries.md

 Students enrolled in this course have been using STACK for at least 3 semesters prior and are familiar with the way that we use quizzes and STACK.
 The course currently focuses on tutorials that encourage hand-working and Python coding, and are marked for engagement rather than correctness.
 The first major piece of assessment is not returned until week 7, so students who do not self-assess well may not have had any feedback on their ability to correctly solve problems until the course is over halfway through.
 The hope is that the introduction of regular quizzes will keep students engaged, help them to identify misconceptions, and let them practice basic computations.

 EMTH211 is a good candidate for this type of project because of its status as a 200-level linear algebra course.
 There are lots of regularly used routines in linear algebra, so code-sharing is commonplace.
 The existing linear algebra support in Maxima is mostly concerned with manipulating matrices, with some other packages doing very specific things (such as `diag` for computing Jordan normal forms, or `lapack` for running numerical routines).
 This leaves plenty of room for functions that are widely applicable, simple, and useful.
-The Algebraic input type doesn't have good support for matrices or vectors, and the Matrix input types are not suitable for expressions _containing_ matrices or vectors.
-Tools to smooth this over will be useful, and students at 200-level are likely to be confident enough to engage with these slightly more abstract input types.
+Additionally, these students have experience with STACK and will hopefully be comfortable with things like new input types.

 ### What was my writing process?